 - Demonstrate ability to work with a team and co-ordinate work to meet a common goal.

 - A high level of self-motivation, knowledge, enthusiasm, and drive.

 Interested candidates should submit an updated CV.

-Please click the link below to apply or alternatively send an up to date CV to email@example.com
+Please click the link below to apply, call Chloe on 086 0200448 or alternatively send an up to date CV to firstname.lastname@example.org

-***Please note our client cannot assist with any visa sponsorship and candidates must have the correct visa to live and work in UK***
+***Please note our client cannot assist with any visa sponsorship and candidates must have the correct visa to live and work in Ireland***